Flu sending fewer to doctor's office, but season 'not over yet'

 Among adults, the proportion of pneumonia- and flu-related deaths basically remained flat at 9.5% of all deaths reported during the week ending February 3, the CDC reported, noting that these data are always two weeks delayed.
 This rate is higher than the anticipated 7.4% pneumonia- or flu-related deaths estimated for the week.

-"Knowing what we know about previous H3N2 seasons and looking at the data you can see a fairly steady rise of influenza B," said Nordlund.
+"Knowing what we know about previous H3N2 seasons and looking at the data, you can see a fairly steady rise of influenza B," Nordlund said.
 She added that "we might see a bump in activity" because of the B strains of the flu.

-The CDC cautions that people who've been sick with one strain of the flu can become sick again by a different strain during the same season -- so a flu shot can still be helpful for the unvaccinated.
+The CDC cautions that people who've been sick with one strain of the flu can get a different strain during the same season, so a flu shot can still be helpful for the unvaccinated.

-Earlier this week an advisory committee to the CDC recommended FluMist, the nasal spray version of the influenza vaccine, be used during the 2018-19 season.
+This week, an advisory committee to the CDC recommended that FluMist, the nasal spray version of the influenza vaccine, be used during the 2018-19 season.

-"It's a welcome return," said Schaffner.
+"It's a welcome return," Schaffner said.
 "Pediatricians and all the kids they immunize will be glad to see it back so they won't have to endure another shot."

 For the past two flu seasons, the Advisory Committee on Immunization Practices, a panel of immunization experts, has not recommended the nasal spray option based on its lackluster performance compared to the flu shot.